ConnerWill/Mouse-Speed-AHK/README.md

 ;   .newline.
 ```

-# Running CAPshift at Startup
+# Running Mouse-Speed-AHK at Startup

 You can make the script run on every boot with either of these methods.